 Jetpack by WordPress.com

 Jetpack is a plugin with lots of useful features and the best thing about it is that it only counts as one plugin!
-Using Jetpack has helped me cut down on the amount of plugins I need to install on my blogs.
+Using Jetpack has helped me cut down on the number of plugins I need to install on my blogs.
 I no longer need separate plugins for social sharing buttons, embedding YouTube videos, contact forms or related posts widget.
 Related posts widgets add links to your other posts in the footer of your content to keep your readers engaged with your content.
 I used to use Yet Another Related Posts plugin (YARP), which looks fabulous and resizes the images almost perfectly, (much better than Jetpack, I have to say).
 The problem with YARP is that it’s server intensive and some web host like WP Engine have banned its use.

 Jetpack also comes with Spelling and Grammar Check and Publicize, which auto shares your posts to your social media platforms once you hit the publish button.